TheCompAce/Virtual-Office-AI/readme.md

 ## Installation

 To install and run VirtualOfficeAI, simply execute the `run.bat` file.
 This batch file is configured to set up the necessary environment, install dependencies, and launch the main application.
+Note: You need to run "run.bat" in "x64 Native Command Tools for VS*" before running first time.

 ## Usage